A Gentle Ketosis Nutrition Plan for Improving Athletic Performance

 I seem to no longer suffer "hypoglycaemia attacks" where concentration flags, performance drops right off and I get grumpy and even dizzy.
 Not do I seem to suffer intense hunger.
 I do not get those episodes where I know I must get some sugar into me or else!

 Carbohydrate depletion and intense exercise do not usually make for good bedmates.
 If carbs are low in the muscles the athlete will feel sluggish and the muscles will ache and scream as the workload is turned up to maximum.
-I am pleasantly surprised to not feel any of that any more, despite being on a low-carb diet for several days at a time.
+I am pleasantly surprised to not feel any of that anymore, despite being on a low-carb diet for several days at a time.
 I can go very hard and the hurt is less intense, it is more tolerable and, when the pressure is taken off, the recovery is remarkably fast.
-Mind you, it has taken me about six months of off-and-on playing around with this diet to get to where I am today.
+Mind you, it has taken me about six months off and on playing around with this diet to get to where I am today.
 Bear that in mind: it may take many months for your metabolic processes to become fully fat-adapted.

 Links to the supplements referred to in this article